berichan/SysBot.NET-Mobile/README.md

 **Is this fully functional?**

-No. The only function I've tested is $clone
+No. The only function I've tested is $clone.
+The only way to stop bots currently is to kill the app.

 **Do I need to compile this myself?**